-- The starting ratio for meatballs and meatloaves is one pound of ground meat, one egg, and one half cup of breadcrumbs or equivalent.
+- The starting ratio for how to make meatballs and meatloaves is one pound of ground meat, one egg, and one half cup of breadcrumbs or equivalent.

-- Finely chop any add-ins, or your meatballs may have a hard time staying together.
+- Finely chop the garlic, or your lamb meatballs may have a hard time staying together.

-- The mixture should be combined gently with your hands and rolled to form balls.
-Try a #40 or other medium cookie scoop to get meatballs all about the same size.
+- Combine the mixture gently with your hands and roll it into balls.
+Try a #40 or other medium cookie scoop to get your lamb meatballs all about the same size.
 This helps with cooking consistency.